IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_network_interfaces.html.markdown

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:
+Review the argument reference that you can specify for your data source.

-- `instance_name` - (Required, string) The name of instance.
+- `instance_name` - (Required, string) The name of an instance.

 ## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all argument references listed, you can access the following attribute references after your data source is created.

 - `network_interfaces` - (List) Collection of network interfaces.
 Nested `network_interfaces` blocks have the following structure:
 	- `allow_ip_spoofing` - (Boolean) Indicates whether source IP spoofing is allowed on this interface.
 If false, source IP spoofing is prevented on this interface.
 If true, source IP spoofing is allowed on this interface.
 	- `created_at` - (String) The date and time that the network interface was created.
 	- `floating_ips` - (List) The floating IPs associated with this network interface.

-Nested `floating_ips` blocks have the following structure:
+	  Nested scheme for `floating_ips`:
 	  - `address` - (String) The globally unique IP address.
 	  - `crn` - (String) The CRN for this floating IP.
 	  - `deleted` - (List) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.

-Nested `deleted` blocks have the following structure:
+		 Nested scheme for `deleted`:
 		- `more_info` - (String) Link to documentation about deleted resources.
 	  - `href` - (String) The URL for this floating IP.
 	  - `id` - (String) The unique identifier for this floating IP.
 	  - `name` - (String) The unique user-defined name for this floating IP.
 	- `href` - (String) The URL for this network interface.
 	- `id` - (String) The unique identifier for this network interface.
 	- `name` - (String) The user-defined name for this network interface.
 	- `port_speed` - (Integer) The network interface port speed in Mbps.
 	- `primary_ipv4_address` - (String) The primary IPv4 address.
 	- `resource_type` - (String) The resource type.
 	- `security_groups` - (List) Collection of security groups.

-Nested `security_groups` blocks have the following structure:
+	  Nested scheme for `security_groups`:
 	  - `crn` - (String) The security group's CRN.
 	  - `deleted` - (List) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.

-Nested `deleted` blocks have the following structure:
+	    Nested scheme for `deleted`:
 		 - `more_info` - (String) Link to documentation about deleted resources.
 	  - `href` - (String) The security group's canonical URL.
 	  - `id` - (String) The unique identifier for this security group.
 	  - `name` - (String) The user-defined name for this security group.
 Names must be unique within the VPC the security group resides in.
 	- `status` - (String) The status of the network interface.
 	- `subnet` - (List) The associated subnet.
 Nested `subnet` blocks have the following structure:
 		- `crn` - (String) The CRN for this subnet.
 		- `deleted` - (List) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.

 		  Nested `deleted` blocks have the following structure:
 			- `more_info` - (String) Link to documentation about deleted resources.
 		- `href` - (String) The URL for this subnet.
 		- `id` - (String) The unique identifier for this subnet.